17. Lecsyony Tseinyabtyop: Cali Nu Tiu Pamyël Na? “Where Does Señor Panfilo Live?”

 He must have gone to send letters.”

 Normally, as you know, the free pronoun “he” is laëng (of course, this can express “she” or even “it” too).
-Most free pronouns are formed from a plus the corresponding bound pronoun — so, laëng consists of a base la plus the proximate ending -ëng.
+Most free pronouns are formed from a BASE plus the corresponding bound pronoun — so, laëng consists of a base la plus the proximate ending -ëng.

 The base la (most commonly pronounced [làa’]) counts as the “first item” in the -zhyi sentence pattern, and the bound pronoun -ëng is the first thing in the “rest of sentence”, giving lazhyëng [làa’zhyëng].
 Here are some more sentences beginning with combinations of -zhyi and different free pronouns: